codlark/cls-docs/docs/Elements-and-Properties.md

  - `keep-ratio: yes` is a single property
  - `font: 1/4in, Impact, red` is a composite property

 Composite properties are all made up of single properties, `font` above is made up of `font-size`, `font-family`, and `font-color`.
 Not all single properties are a part of a composite property, `keep-ratio` for example is only available alone.
-As a rule, composite properties are recommended over single properties when available.
+As a guideline, composite properties are recommended over single properties when available, but sometimes single properties offer better readability when using briks.

 Some composite properties will be listed after their separate single properties, this will happen when the values are different types.
 When the values are the same type, the composite property will be listed alone and merely state it's a composite property, in these cases the single properties are named for the value names shown in the description, so `size: X, Y` can be broken down into `x` and `y`.